mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 }
 ```

 There are a couple of important things to note: the `"node": 8` line indicates that we'll be transpiling our JavaScript into Node version 8.
-As of May 2018, this is the latest version of Node that Lambda supports.
+As of May 2018, this is the latest version of Node.js that Lambda supports.

 The `transform-async-to-generator` plugin that we installed earlier is being used here.
-Async functions are an extremely convenient, but very recently added, tool to write asynchronous code.
+Async functions are an extremely convenient, but very recently added, tool to write asynchronous JavaScript.
 This plugin ensures that any instances of async functions will be transpiled into an older syntax.

 We also need to add a configuration file for the source-map-support dependency. in `/services/lib/`, add a file called sourceMapSupports.ts.
 This file only needs one line:
 ```javascript